MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$indexofarray1.md

 }
 ```

-### Example 1: Finding the index of the first occurrence.
+### Example 1: Finding the index of the first occurrence

 To find the index of the category "DJ Headphones" in the `salesByCategory` array across all documents: